 Ways to Prepare for an Inspection

 At S.P.T.
-Home Services LLC, we know how important it is that ahomeowner properly prepare their home for an inspection.
-Thefollowing are a few things you can do to make life easier for the inspector and to decrease the chances that they’ll find any issues.
+Home Services LLC, we know how important it is for a homeowner to prepare their home for an inspection properly.
+The following are a few things you can do to make life easier for the inspector and decrease the chances of finding any issues.

 - Clear any clutter out of your basement, attic, and crawl spaces.
-As inspectors ourselves, we know how important it is that we be able to access areas of the home to check the structure and systems.
-If we can’t reach them, then we have to list it as “uninspectable,” and that means more time rescheduling another inspection.
-In particular, you want to ensure there’s nothing blocking us from accessing your furnace, water heater or electrical panel.
+As inspectors ourselves, we know how important it is that we can access areas of the home to check the structure and systems.
+If we can’t reach them, we have to list it as “uninspectable,” which means more time rescheduling another inspection.
+In particular, you want to ensure nothing is blocking us from accessing your furnace, water heater, or electrical panel.

 - Keep receipts of any systems you’ve had repaired.
-If you had leaky pipes that caused signs of water damage but subsequently had the pipes fixed, show the receipts to the inspector so they know the issue has been fixed.
+If you had leaky pipes that caused water damage signs but subsequently had the pipes fixed, show the receipts to the inspector to know the issue has been fixed.

 - Be proactive in handling any pest problems either by spraying poison yourself or by hiring a professional exterminator.

-- Handle small items such as replacing HVAC system filters and making sure all light bulbs are working in the home.
-Poor air quality can be an indicator of problems and nonfunctional lights might mean electrical problems.
+- Handle small items such as replacing HVAC system filters and making sure all light bulbs work in the home.
+Poor air quality can be an indicator of problems, and nonfunctional lights might mean electrical problems.